Associate Vice Chancellor, Human Resources, UT Health Science Center

 Retired Assistant Vice Chancellor for Student Affairs, UT Martin

 David Belote has devoted his professional career to the development of students.
 His responsibilities have included overall management of student activities, directing the Leaders-in-Residence program and co-directing the University’s First-Year Initiative program.

 Associate Director, Audit System/East Tennessee, UT System

-Department Chair and Professor of Family and Consumer Sciences, College of Agriculture and Applied Sciences, UT Martin
+Retired Department Chair and Professor Emeritus for Family and Consumer Sciences, College of Agriculture and Applied Sciences, UT Martin

-Sue Byrd background includes teaching textiles, clothing and fashion merchandising at UT Martin, has been involved with leadership development for many years, and is LIFO (Life Orientation) Certified.
-Byrd says she enjoys seeing students and professionals develop the confidence and skills needed to be effective in their work.
+In addition to her background in administration and teaching at UT Martin, Sue has been involved with leadership development for many years, becoming a Co-facilitator for The UT Leadership Institute in 2001.
+She has assisted in leadership development with several professional organizations including co-facilitating LIFO (Life Orientation) with many units within the UT system.
+Byrd is LIFO Certified.
+She says she enjoys seeing students and professionals develop the confidence and skills needed to be effective in their work.